 FAQs & Further Information

 There may come a time when a person living with dementia will need support to live their life to the quality that they deserve and that they are used to.
-People in the early stages of dementia may not need ‘around-the-clock’ support but may need some assistance in areas where they struggle such as their night-time routine or preparing meals.
+People in the early stages may not need ‘round-the-clock’ support but may need some assistance in areas where they struggle such as their night-time routine or preparing meals.

-People in the mid-range of dementia may need consistent support throughout the day but will be fine left to their own devices during the night while they sleep.
+People in the mid-range stages may need consistent support throughout the day but will be fine left to their own devices during the night while they sleep.

 If you have identified a need for a loved one to receive support from a care company, we will gladly pay you a visit and get the ball rolling with a free care assessment.

-Alzheimer’s disease progressively destroys brain cells over time, so during the early stages of dementia, many do recognize something is wrong, but not everyone is aware.
+Alzheimer’s disease progressively destroys brain cells over time.
+So, during the early stages, many do recognize something is wrong, but not everyone is aware.
 They may know they are supposed to recognize you, but they can’t.

 Even if they don’t understand their error, correcting them may embarrass or be otherwise unpleasant for them.
 It’s never a good idea to argue with a person who has dementia.
 First of all, you can’t win.
 And second, it will probably upset them or even make them angry.

-Our Homecare service is carried out by specialists that are highly experienced and trained in aiding those suffering from dementia and fulfil the requirements of those in need to maximum efficiency.
+Our Homecare service is carried out by specialists that are highly experienced and trained in aiding these people and fulfilling the requirements of those in need to maximum efficiency.

 It’s common for people with Alzheimer’s disease to stop eating or drinking in the later stages.
 At any time, about 10% to 15% of people who have it don’t eat or drink enough and lose weight.
 This becomes more of a problem as the disease gets worse.

-Our carers are highly trained in aiding those suffering from Dementia and encouraging them to follow a healthy and balanced diet.
+Our carers are highly trained in aiding them and encouraging them to follow a healthy and balanced diet.
 They can also make a referral to a SALT specialist to get further support.